Monk Wood, Speen, 3.17 acres of Chiltern Beech woodland near to High Wycombe, Buckinghamshire, for £47,000 (freehold) [#M1142]

 Monk Wood combines many features desirable in a small versatile woodland.
 It is in principal a beautiful mature beech wood with a small group of mature conifer, namely Norway spruce, larch and western hemlock.
 Hence it has potential for timber production as well as beautiful areas for amenity and recreation.

 Entering the property from the quiet council road, there is a hardstanding area through locked double wooden gates, a soft track then draws you along the boundaries where you can dip into the wood.
 The groups of conifer are as a result of some ‘pocket’ felling 35 years ago that was re-planted with these fast growing trees.
 This area was thinned about 5-6 years ago and the trees are now well spaced.
 They could be grown on for many more years or alternatively a new owner might consider removing some or all earlier if deemed a good option.
-A Forestry Commission thinning licence is in place until January 2019 should the new owner wish to thin some or all of the wood.

 Inside the wood a developed understorey of young trees, mostly beech, but also holly, oak and birch provide a secluded feel to this otherwise open woodland.
 There is a rich ground flora including grasses, fungi, ferns, wood anemones and bluebells.
 Monk Wood has a slight incline from the road but is otherwise level.
 The soils are moist and fertile with flint occurring throughout, excellent for growing healthy trees.